xc-lab/PointExplainer/README.md

 ## Getting Started
 ### 1. Dataset
-Download the ParkinsonHW dataset [here](https://archive.ics.uci.edu/dataset/395/parkinson+disease+spiral+drawings+using+digitized+graphics+tablet), which includes two different methods for testing hand-drawn Archimedean spiral patterns.
+Download the ParkinsonHW dataset [here](https://archive.ics.uci.edu/dataset/395/parkinson+disease+spiral+drawings+using+digitized+graphics+tablet), which includes two different methods (SST and DST) for testing hand-drawn Archimedean spiral patterns.
 Note that the download path should be `./diagnosis/data/raw_data`, and the healthy subject data is placed in the `KT` subfolder, and the Parkinson's patient data is placed in the `PD` subfolder.

 ### 2. Diagnosis
 #### 2.1 preprocessing